Former colleague says ex-Angels employee saw Skaggs do drugs

 FORT WORTH, Texas (AP)A former Los Angeles Angels employee accused of providing the opioids that contributed to Tyler Skaggs’ overdose death told a colleague he watched the Angels pitcher do drugs the night before he was found dead in a suburban Dallas hotel room, according to testimony Monday.

 Kay told Chodzko he turned down an offer from Skaggs to take drugs with him, Chodzko testified.
-Kay had just returned to the team from a stint in drug rehab and was one of Chodzko’s subordinates on the Angels’ public relations staff at the time.
+Kay had just returned to the team from a stint in drug rehab and worked with Chodzko on the Angels’ public relations staff at the time.

 Kay said he saw three lines of drugs on a table and watched Skaggs snort them before leaving the room, according to Chodzko, who is now the Angels’ director of communications.

-Note: This story has been updated to delete an incorrect description of Chodzko as Kay’s superior.